UnitedHealth profit beats expectations, shares rise

 UnitedHealth reported $27.56 billion in revenue from its Optum unit, a 13 percent rise from last year.

-Optum is UnitedHealth’s fastest-growing unit, but is set to face tough competition this year after rivals Cigna and Aetna Inc (AET.N) combined with Optum’s two largest rivals, Express Scripts Holding EXRX.O and CVS Health Corp (CVS.N), respectively.
+Optum is UnitedHealth’s fastest-growing unit, but is set to face tough competition this year after rivals Cigna and Aetna Inc AET.N combined with Optum’s two largest rivals, Express Scripts Holding EXRX.O and CVS Health Corp (CVS.N), respectively.

 Optum benefited from growth in its care delivery, behavioral health and health financial services, the company said.